Imprints of clustering in multiplicity fluctuations: Dependence on number of nucleon-nucleon collisions

 \section{Dependence on number of nucleon-nucleon collisions}

-In this section we focus on studies of clustering dependence on average number of binary nucleon-nucleon collisions, $\langle N_{coll}\rangle$ existing in the discussed interactions.
-We estimated $\langle N_{coll}\rangle$ as a function of number of nucleons participating in the collision using simulations done with Glauber-like Monte Carlo (GMC) generator, GLISSANDO~\cite{Broniowski:2007nz,Rybczynski:2013yba,Bozek:2019wyr}.
-Fig.~\ref{Fig_ncoll_npart} shows the results fitted by the power dependence:
+In this section we focus on studies of clustering dependence on the average number of binary nucleon-nucleon collisions, $\langle N_{coll}\rangle$ existing in the discussed interactions.
+We estimate $\langle N_{coll}\rangle$ as a function of number of nucleons participating in the collision using simulation done with Glauber-like Monte Carlo (GMC) generator, GLISSANDO~\cite{Broniowski:2007nz}.
+Fig.~\ref{Fig_ncoll_npart} shows the results fitted by the power-law dependence:

-with the parameters given in Tab.~\ref{tableforfitting2}.
+with the parameters given in Table~\ref{tableforfitting2}.
 The GMC approach is very useful for the calculation of geometry related quantities like $N_{part}$ and $N_{coll}$.
 Within this approach $N_{part}$ scale with the volume of the interacting region.
-In the GMC collision of two nuclei which the same number of nucleons the average number of collisions per participant nucleon scales with the length $L\sim N_{part}^{1/3}$ of the interaction volume along the beam direction.
-Thus, the number of collisions roughly follows $N_{coll}\sim N_{part}^{4/3}$ what does not depend of the size of colliding nuclei.
+In a collision of two nuclei with the same number of nucleons the average number of collisions per participant nucleon scales with the length $L\sim N_{part}^{1/3}$ of the interaction volume along the beam direction.
+Thus, the number of collisions roughly follows $N_{coll}\sim N_{part}^{4/3}$ what does not depend on the size of colliding nuclei.
 The geometric nature of the GMC is obvious for collisions at low energies (small cross-section).
 The observed malformations in the estimate of $N_{part}$ and $N_{coll}$ indicate differences between optical and Monte Carlo approaches.